jc3213/download_with_aria2-chromium/README.md

   - Better `Progress` bar, click to pause and unpause the task
   - `Options` button to open `options.html` instantly
   - Show notification on authentication failure or network error
+  - Ability to list the files of target download task
 - Bug fixes
   - Fixed capture, if `File Size` checkbox is disabled, other filters won't work
   - Fixed cookies, cookies should be merged with `' '` not `''`